-Really enjoyed Fred Wilson‘s latest post “Grinding“.
+Really enjoyed Fred Wilson‘s post “Grinding“.
 Everyone wants to talk about “hustle” when building a company.
 In reality it is usually more of a grind day in, day out until you figure it out – or die.
 I especially appreciated how he addressed the “magic bullet” theory to fixing company issues in this line:

 But it is rarely one thing that a business needs to succeed.
 It is often a little bit of everything.

 Lot of truth packed in that quote.
 Fred references his experience with Twitter’s early struggles with their fail whale and explosive growth and popularity.
 That is definitely one kind of grinding…managing a rocket ship as tries to reach escape velocity.

 What I wouldn’t give for that kind of grinding.
 There’s another kind of startup grind, and it’s one our company has been doing for the past 3 years.
 We’ve been searching for product/market fit in Voice User Interfaces (VUI).
 When we started, we targeted smart speakers with branded services to catch the explosive growth and popularity of smart speakers like Alexa.
 Having watched how web and mobile changed how consumers interfaced with content and services, it felt inevitable that voice was the next big interface change and smart speakers were the next big wave.

 But sometime it takes a while for waves to reach the shore.
 Here we millions of smart speakers units shipped and five years after the launch of Alexa, and we’ve had no break out VUI brands or companies.
 The biggest success story in smart speakers is a guy who works at Ford who bought a Tesla with cash with his Alexa skill he built on the side.
 That’s a nice side hustle that helps one developer and Alexa, not sure it’s a business that continue to grow.